-third level includes evidence-based intervention(s) of The moderate intensity using asset-based instructional tools.
-To ensure sustained support, scholars will receive a Personalized Education Plan (PEP) based on determined and locally assessments teacher observation.
-Through efforts, collaborative multiple tiers of increasingly intense instruction/intervention services will be implemented to support scholars academic proficiency.
-Scholars needing remediation or intensive instructional support will be matched to strategic intensive and instruction/interventions based on screening, progress monitoring, and diagnostic assessments.
+third level includes evidence-based intervention(s) The of moderate intensity using asset-based instructional tools.
+To ensure sustained support, scholars will receive a Personalized Education Plan (PEP) based on locally determined assessments and teacher observation.
+Through efforts, multiple tiers increasingly collaborative of intense instruction/intervention services will be implemented to support scholars academic proficiency.
+Scholars needing remediation or intensive instructional will be matched to strategic support and intensive instruction/interventions based on screening, progress monitoring, and diagnostic assessments.
 To ensure scholars do not miss core subject instruction, interventions will occur during specific times of the academic day, possible extended school and if needed a Saturday Academy.
 Progress will be monitored through a consistent evaluation process (i.e., timed probes) at a minimum each month.
 If there is no progress after four weeks of intervention, intervention implementation will be evaluated for fidelity and intervention time will intensify.